 - 1922 newspaper reports – This compilation draws from The Daily Mail ( Hagerstown), The Baltimore Sun, The Baltimore American, The Washington Times, and The Washington Herald.
 A March article reports that "local motorists are discussing the feasibility of filling the bed of the Chesapeake and Ohio Canal for a roadway."
 A months-long coal miners strike crippled canal operations.

-- 1923 newspaper reports – This compilation includes articles about the last year of canal operations from The Morning Herald, a Hagerstown newspaper and The News, a Frederick newspaper.
+- 1923 newspaper reports – This compilation includes articles about the last year of canal operations from two Hagerstown newspapers, The Daily Mail and The Morning Herald, and The News, a Frederick newspaper.

 You can use the search feature of the Adobe software to look for the name of an ancestor or trace the activity of a particular boat through the year.